Bill Haselman: Coaching and managing career

 Haselman served as the Red Sox' interim first base coach in 2004, filling in for Lynn Jones from early May to late July, after Jones sustained a non-baseball eye injury.
 The team went on to win the World Series.
 Haselman served as the team's bullpen coach in 2005, and was first base coach for the 2006 season.
-Boston then offered him a position managing in the minor leagues, but Haselman declined, as he did not want to spend that much time away from his family.
+Boston then offered him a manager position in the minor leagues, but Haselman declined, as he did not want to spend that much time away from his family.

+In August 2009, Haselman was named a volunteer assistant coach, to work with catchers and act as first base coach, for the Washington Huskies baseball team, under head coach Lindsay Meggs.

-In 2010, Haselman returned to baseball as the manager of the Class A Bakersfield Blaze, a California League affiliate of the Texas Rangers.
+In 2010, Haselman returned to professional baseball as manager of the Class A Bakersfield Blaze, a California League affiliate of the Texas Rangers.
 In 2011, the Red Sox hired Haselman to assist their minor-league catching instructor.
 The Los Angeles Angels of Anaheim named Haselman as the manager of the club's Inland Empire 66ers minor league team on January 9, 2012.
 In 2013, Haselman guided Inland Empire to a California League title.

 Haselman joined the Los Angeles Dodgers organization in 2014 as the manager for the Great Lakes Loons of the Midwest League.
 In 2015, the Dodgers assigned Haselman to be the manager of the Rancho Cucamonga Quakes of the California League.
-He led them to the team's first California League championship since 1994 and tied for the California League South Division's best regular-season record with a 78–62 won–loss record.
-In 2016, Haselman became the manager of the Oklahoma City Dodgers in the Triple-A Pacific Coast League.
+He led them to a 78–62 record and the team's first California League championship since 1994.
+In 2016, Haselman became the manager of the Oklahoma City Dodgers in the Triple-A Pacific Coast League (PCL).
+That season, the team compiled an 81–60 record and advanced to the championship series of the PCL.
 He remained with the team as their manager through the 2018 season.

-In 2019, Haselman served as a volunteer assistant coach for the Washington Huskies baseball team.

-Following cancellation of the 2020 minor-league season, Heselman returned to Oklahoma City as bench coach for the 2021 season.
+Following cancellation of the 2020 minor-league season, Heselman returned to Oklahoma City as bench coach and third base coach for the 2021 season.

-Haselman joined the Angels' major-league staff in January 2022 as the team's catching coach, succeeding José Molina.
+Haselman joined the Angels' major-league staff in January 2022 as the team's catching instructor, succeeding José Molina.
 In July, he temporarily served as the Angels' manager for two games, due to the suspension of interim manager Phil Nevin and acting interim manager Ray Montgomery.
+For the 2023 season, Haselman was named the Angels' third base coach, succeeding Mike Gallego.

+On November 3, 2025, the Cincinnati Reds hired Haselman to serve as the team's major league catching coach.